 The Seekoei Estuary and environs have a long history of man-induced changes, some of which have impacted the structure and functioning of the system in a severe way.
 Whitfield and Bruton (1989) focus on principle effects of freshwater deprivation on estuaries in general, but also discuss the Seekoei Estuary as an example of a freshwater deprived estuary.
 Reddering (1988) also specifically refers to the Seekoei as a freshwater starved estuary.
+Along with dams (large and small, Figure 5) in the catchment, there is water abstraction for irrigation and non-irrigation uses.
+Based on DWS (DWS pers. comm.) reporting and model estimates, there is an approximately 17.35 x 10^6 m3 water abstracted/stored from the catchment from non-irrigation (0.8%), irrigation (57%) and current storage (42%, dams).
+Given that the average annual runoff for the catchment is estimated to be 17×10^6 m3, the abstraction equals and may exceed runoff, further demonstrating the impact of the lack of freshwater inflow on the estuary.

 Critical to the current discussion is the cyclical nature of wet and dry phases in South Africa, with the country experiencing severe and prolonged droughts than are often terminated by severe floods.
 We live in a country generally described as semi-arid, and typical of such climates, rainfall is highly variable within and between years.
 It is also unpredictable.
-Figure 5 below reflects this high variability over the past 10 years near the Gamtoos River Mouth, 30 kilometres east of the Seekoei Estuary and from Cape St. Francis, 15 km south-west of the estuary.
+Figure 6 below reflects this high variability over the past 10 years near the Gamtoos River Mouth, 30 km east of the Seekoei Estuary and from Cape St. Francis, 15 km south-west of the estuary.

-Date Change 1942 image Mouth closed but narrow channel leading to sea • Farmland visible between Swart and Seekoei tributaries, as well as upper reaches of both tributaries Algoa Dune Strandveld cordon along coast mostly vegetated (80%) Crossings upstream of the Seekoei tributary (1.8 kms) Sand banks up side of present causeway visible No evidence of residential development near the mouth area 1961 image Mouth closed Water level very low and lots of salt marsh visible Large area at mouth appears to be salt marsh (currently sand banks) Sand banks near house on bend also salt marsh (now under water) No residential development Algoa Dune Strandveld dune cordon not developed Farmlands in catchment 1968 Weir built on top of the rocky sill at the original mouth position 1969 Construction of a protective embankment and car park at the mouth 1973 Construction of the swimming pool at the mouth Construction of the causeway 700 m from the mouth.
+DATE CHANGE 1942 image Mouth closed but narrow channel leading to sea Farmland visible between Swart and Seekoei tributaries, as well as upper reaches of both tributaries Algoa Dune Strandveld cordon along coast mostly vegetated (80%) Crossings upstream of the Seekoei tributary (1.8 kms) Sand banks up side of present causeway visible No evidence of residential development near the mouth area 1961 image Mouth closed Water level very low and relatively large areas of saltmarsh visible Large area at mouth appears to be salt marsh (currently sand banks) Sand banks near house on bend also salt marsh (now under water) No residential development Algoa Dune Strandveld dune cordon not developed Farmlands in catchment 1968 Weir built on top of the rocky sill at the original mouth position 1969 Construction of a protective embankment and car park at the mouth 1973 Construction of the swimming pool at the mouth Construction of the causeway 700 m from the mouth.
 This was done privately by residents.
-This was built to prevent complete drainage of the estuary that occurred due to a shift in the mouth southwards as a consequence of the car park/swimming pool complex construction 1975 image Mouth closed Residential development in the lower reaches either side of the estuary Dune cordon on Paradise Beach side developed 1981 Causeway repaired and raised after flood damage in 1976 and 1096 imaga 1979 1986 image Mouth closed 2014 Strong winds and high water level in the estuary damaged the causeway and collapsed culverts Flash floods breach the estuary in December 2015 and stays open until March/April 2015 when it closed naturally 2000 Back-flooding resulted in artificial breaching to allow connectivity 2015 between Aston Bay and Paradise Beach 2015 April 2015 residents began breaching the mouth artificially due to high water level in the estuary Upgrading of the causeway.
-The estuary was breached prior to upgrading and reduce water level in the estuary to assist with 2017 construction works.
-2017 High water level in the estuary and residents breach the mouth artificially. artificially
+This was built to prevent complete drainage of the estuary that occurred due to a shift in the mouth southwards as a consequence of the car park/swimming pool complex construction 1975 image Mouth closed Residential development in the lower reaches either side of the estuary Dune cordon on Paradise Beach side developed 1981 Causeway repaired and raised after flood damage in 1976 and 1979 1986 image Mouth closed 2000 Back-flooding resulted in artificial breaching to allow connectivity between Aston Bay and Paradise Beach 2014 Strong winds and high water level in the estuary damaged the causeway and collapsed culverts Flash floods breach the estuary in December 2015 and stays open until March/April 2015 when it closed naturally 2015 April 2015 residents began breaching the mouth artificially due to high water level in the estuary Upgrading of the causeway.
+The estuary was breached prior to upgrading and reduce water level in the estuary to assist with construction work.
+2017 High water level in the estuary and residents breach the mouth artificially